coatespt/cursor-twitter/display/SESSION_NOTES.md

 # TTD

+## Medoid Tweets in JSON display.
+We fixed the medoid value in the JSON.
+Investigate whether we are using it to choose the tweet to display.

+## Medoid Tweets in the AI display
+- is_medoid is now in the postgres data.
+Are we using it in the AI display?

 ## The AI cluster history display seems to work now.
 - Test it
 - Add the parameters for